kaist-ibd/lx-tutorial/gatsby-theme-landing-page/README.md

 - **CallToAction**: Centered text with CTA links
 - **Features**: large section with image and text side-by-side, often used to list features of a product offering
 - **Benefits**: Tiled cards, often used to list the benefits of a given offering.
-- **Testimonial** Centered text with separate sections for quote and author, often used for social proof.

 Content authors can choose any one of these components to render a content _Section_ when creating and editing landing pages.